SteelHouseLabs/ZenPacks.SteelHouseLabs.EventForwarder/README.rst

 Features
 -------------------------------------------------------------------------------

 The Event Forwarder action forwards events to the eventForwarder rabbit queue.
-Destination extention packs, such as ZenPacks.SteelHouseLabs.SplunkForwarder and ZenPacks.SteelHouseLabs.ZenossForwarder, can then consume this queue and process events to their appropriate desitnation.
+Destination extension packs, such as ZenPacks.SteelHouseLabs.SplunkForwarder and ZenPacks.SteelHouseLabs.ZenossForwarder, can then consume this queue and process events to their appropriate destination.

 Prerequisites